ChaituGadige/Azure-zero-to-hero/Day-08/interview-questions.md

 #### Azure Application Gateway:
 Operates at Layer 7 (Application layer) of the OSI model.
 Provides advanced application-level routing, SSL termination, and web application firewall (WAF) capabilities.
-Suited for distributing traffic based on application awareness.
+Suited for distributing traffic based on application awareness (HTTPS)

 #### Azure Load Balancer:
 Operates at Layer 4 (Transport layer) of the OSI model.